jobrunr/website/content/en/documentation/pro/migrations.md

 ```
 <figcaption>

 You can easily update jobs that do not exist anymore in your code via the scheduledJobUpdater class.
-Off-course, you can also add, remove and even update parameters from your old jobs.
+Of course, you can also add, remove and even update parameters from your old jobs.
 </figcaption>
 </figure>